McCaffertyp/CollatzConjecture/README.md

-# Collatz Problem Analysis
+# Collatz Conjecture Analysis
 ## by Paul McCafferty
-### v3.1
+### v3.2
-Happening across a TikTok that explained the situation of Collatz problem and it being unsolved, Paul took an immediate liking to the mathematical problem and decided to check it out.
+Happening across a TikTok that explained the situation of Collatz Conjecture and it being unsolved, Paul took an immediate liking to the mathematical problem and decided to check it out.

 ## Preface